gpoehl/phpReport/docs/source/methods.rst

 Methods to instantiate report class
 -----------------------------------

-:php:meth:`data` Describe data input
+:php:meth:`join` Declare next level of data to be joined or linked

 :php:meth:`group` Declare a group to monitor changes between data rows

-:php:meth:`aggregate` Declare variable to provide aggregate functons (sum, count, min, max)
+:php:meth:`compute` Declare variable to provide aggregate functons (sum, count, min, max)

 :php:meth:`sheet` Declare variable to be aggregated horizontally (having key and value)

+:php:meth:`fixedSheet` Like sheet but with pre-defined keys

 Methods for data handling